-The official minimum salary in Lisbon, Portugal is of 665 euros per month as of 2021.
+The official minimum salary in Lisbon, Portugal is of 705 euros per month as of 2022.
 That is the same minimum salary as in the rest of Portugal, with the exception of Azores and Madeira.
 In this islands, part of Portugal, the official minimum wage is slightly higher than the rest o the country.
-Source: Sabado (in Portuguese).
+Source: Portugal Government.

 The official minimum salary in Portugal is the lowest in Western Europe.
 In fact it is even lower than some countries in Central Europe, such as Slovenia.